Mental Health Therapist Online California: Counselor in California

 Neurodiversity Affirmative Therapy Online in California - Neurodiversity Affirming Counseling

 Being neurodiversity affirmative is fundamentally about being inclusive and accepting the neurodiverse culture.
 As a therapist for neurodiversity, I see neurologically-based conditions like autism and attention deficits as a natural part of human neurology.
-Using the term neurodiversity limits stigma and the view that something is "wrong" that needs to be "fixed."
-It's about biological difference in brain structure.

 If you are neurotypical, be aware of different preferences and ways of thinking of others.
-They may get overstimulated in environments you find enjoyable.
+Others may get overstimulated in environments you find enjoyable.
 Communication styles can differ significantly from your own.
 Take the time to communicate in a way that the person you are speaking to can receive.

 Some people are bothered by too much movement, loud voices, or being touched.
 Pay close attention to reactions and make adjustments as needed.
 When in doubt, ask.
 If you have specific needs or preferences, make them known.
 It is easier for people to spend time with you if they don't have to guess and figure everything out on their own.